nik786/kube-learn/TERRAFORM-TRAINING/Control_Tower_Account_Factory_for_Terraform.md

 | **Customization Repos**            | Uses four git repos:<br>– `aft-account-request` – for initiating provisioning<br>– `aft-global-customizations` – Terraform applied to all accounts<br>– `aft-account-customizations` – per-account Terraform customizations<br>– `aft-account-provisioning-customizations` – for Step Functions / Lambda integrations :contentReference[oaicite:6]{index=6}. |
 | **Importing Existing Accounts**     | Supported since AFT v1.3.1.
 Imported via Terraform manifest in `aft-account-request` repo, enabling management and customization through the AFT pipeline :contentReference[oaicite:7]{index=7}. |
 | **Limitations & Best Practices**    | No GUI dashboard or metrics for AFT; testing updates is difficult because only default branch is allowed.
 Recommended to secure Terraform state, use long-duration credentials, and follow CI/CD best practices :contentReference[oaicite:8]{index=8}. |

+Step 1: Launch your AWS Control Tower landing zone Before launching AFT, you must have a working AWS Control Tower landing zone in your AWS account.
+You will configure and launch AFT from the AWS Control Tower management account.

+Step 2: Create a new organizational unit for AFT (recommended) We recommend that you create a separate OU in your AWS Organization, where you will deploy the AFT management account.
+Create an OU through your AWS Control Tower management account.

+Step 3: Provision the AFT management account
+AFT requires a separate AWS account to manage and orchestrate its own requests.
+From the AWS Control Tower management account that's associated with your AWS Control Tower landing zone, you'll provision this account for AFT.

+Step 4: Ensure that the Terraform environment is available for deployment This step assumes that you are experienced with Terraform, and that you have procedures in place for executing Terraform.
+AFT supports Terraform Version 0.15.x or later.

+Step 5: Call the Account Factory for Terraform module to deploy AFT The Account Factory for Terraform module must be called while you are authenticated with AdministratorAccess credentials in your AWS Control Tower management account.